 So that should definitely be your long-term goal.

-But you'll only get there when you learn what the actual demands are, and get the vibe of the industry.
+But you'll only get there when you learn what the actual demands are, and get a good feel of the industry.

-After you have received some initial feedback and talked to your first customers, you'll have a better feel for what you do good and what you can improve.
+After you have received some initial feedback and talked to your first customers, you'll have a better idea what you do good and what you can improve.

-Take this data and create a roadmap of how you're going to improve your product and make it into something amazing.
+Take this data and create a roadmap of how you're going to improve your product and make it into something spectacular.

 5.4 – Keys to building a good product

-It's up to the entrepreneur to understand what makes a good product in their specific industry, and you need to create a strong vision for that.
+It's up to the entrepreneur to understand what makes a good product in their specific industry, and you need to create a strong vision around that.